plone/plonecli/README.rst

     $ ./bin/pip install -r requirements.txt --upgrade
     $ ./bin/buildout

-in you target directory.
+in your target directory.
 You can always run the 3 steps explicit by using ``virtualenv``,``requirements``, ``buildout`` instead of build.
-If you want to reset you build use the ``--clean`` option on build.
+If you want to reset your build use the ``--clean`` option on build.
 This will clear your virtualenv before installing the requirements and also running buildout with ``-n`` to get the newest versions.

 Run your application